pieaerts/pieaerts/_masterclasses/ladakh-expedition-2024.md

 During the expedition there’s multiple occasions when participants can give their support by making small donations to schools, charity initiatives and/or health centers.
 Our guiding team will advise.

-### Why the end of September?
+### Why the end of May?

 Ladakh is a seasonal destination, which means that most part of the year there’s a risk the high mountain passes are covered in ice & snow which would heavily restrict our range.
-The beginning of autumn - end of sept / beginning of oct - therefore is the perfect window.
-All the tourist crowds are gone and the region is getting ready for winter lockdown, but all the passes are still snow-free.
+The end of spring, beginning of summer - end of May - therefore is a perfect window.
+The peaks still have some snow, but the passes are ice-free.
+Also, all the tourist crowds are still yet to come and the region is opening up from winter lockdown.
 The seasonal change will also provide epic lighting conditions, and therefore amazing imagery.

 ### Can I cancel my seat when I change my mind?